TomasMikula/tomasmikula.github.io/_posts/2014-06-04-timers-in-javafx-and-reactfx.md

         () -> doSomething());
 ```

-Or, if you really like event streams:
+Or, because we really like event streams:

 ```java
 EventStreams.ticks(Duration.ofMillis(2500))